openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

 * Download the IFTTT app on your phone and log in.

 * You can add homescreen quick buttons.
 Click on your IFTTT app and login, click on My Applets in the bottom right corner, and then click on the applet that you'd like to work with.
-From the the middle of the applet, click on the Widget Settings, and then click on the Add button for the Homescreen Icon.
+From the middle of the applet, click on the Widget Settings, and then click on the Add button for the Homescreen Icon.

 ![IFTTT homescreen](../Images/IFTTT_homescreen.png)